KaizenSolutionsDatateam/spot-detection-thales-competition/README.md

 ### Competition dataset

-In order to run the starting kit you need to download the competition dataset from the competition page: TODO add URL.
-Do not forget to sign in `CodaLab` and subscribe to the competition to be allowed to download the competition dataset.
+In order to run the starting kit you need to download the competition dataset from the [competition page](https://competitions.codalab.org/competitions/21639).
+Do not forget to sign in `CodaLab` and register to the competition to be allowed to download the competition dataset.

-You need to put the competition data in a directory named `Data`.
+Competition dataset must be stored in a directory named `Data`.
 Then you should have:

 ```